Anti-Corruption Foundation: First public sponsors

 According to Navalny, "they have already transferred 4.4 million rubles, and guaranteed another 4 million for the second half of the year", which provides most of the planned annual budget of the fund ($300,000).

 According to Vladimir Ashurkov and Navalny, the negotiations took place for three months, and some of those with whom they took place eventually decided to refrain from making contributions to the fund.
 However, many of those who ended up supporting the project, despite not being bound by any contractual obligations, promised to make regular donations.
 This allows to plan the activities of the fund.
 In case of an increase in voluntary contributions, it is planned to develop the staff of the fund's projects, giving a special role to the anti-corruption "RosPil".
 Moreover, all business representatives support the fund financially as individuals.

 According to Navalny, in order to help potential donors decide to support the fund and similar projects, the first of those who have already done so will announce their names.
 And Vladimir Ashurkov suggested that later the names of those who financially support the fund will not be made public, except for cases when the donors themselves ask for it.
 Ashurkov said that Alfa Group's top manager Alexei Savchenko appeared on the list of sponsors thanks to his acquaintance with him.
 Navalny noted that the fund has no other sponsors from Alpha.
 Political scientist Stanislav Belkovsky noted the interest of representatives of big business in the opposition, highlighting Mikhail Fridman.

-As a funding strategy for the fund, Navalny stated the collection of small donations, but with the involvement of a wide range of donors, emphasizing the importance of mass support.
+As a funding strategy for the fund, Navalny stated the collection of small donations, but with the involvement of a wide range of donors, emphasising the importance of mass support.